The Dating Photo

 No dice.

 Thank God, I marveled.
-We’re all just the same.
+We’re all the same.

-10 thoughts on “The Dating Photo
+10 responses to “The Dating Photo”

-1. Interesting lens to look at online dating through… literally through a lens.
+3. Interesting lens to look at online dating through… literally through a lens.
 Lol.
 I don’t do it anymore (too average for online dating, I do much better in person) but when I was involved in online dating my photos were abysmal, no matter what I tried.
 Your final conclusion is true though, when you look at your competition most of us are the same.

 The link you threw in is interesting, though.
 There are many sites on the ‘net warning against “bad” Tinder photos and they all reference the same ones… yet these are by and large the most successful photos.
 Most people prefer a wide angle shot at Machu Picchu over a poorly lit bedroom selfie of a guy who clearly didn’t shower that morning, haha.

-2. Wow 🤩 the Polaroid whom I loved surely granted unto you Squire; knighthood!
+4. Wow 🤩 the Polaroid whom I loved surely granted unto you Squire; knighthood!
 Splendid work with images and wordplay worthy of a knight good sir/madam I shan’t offend those bidders of me lords, McEwan’s of the Scottish Order of the Bobby Bruce of Olden Tales Erin Go Bragh melord.
 You beckons we’s serve.”🙏🐕♒️🤩

-3. That was charming, literary, educational, uplifting.
+6. That was charming, literary, educational, uplifting.
 Nice pic too.
 The ultimate online dating site pic must be climbing around Machu Picchu loudly drinking with pals while wearing suits.
 I might need to create that selfie (photoshop).

 I’m a 69yo new-old-stock batchelor separated 7 months.
 I’m too cheap to pay a dating site so I keep trying Craigslist>Activities although the Trumpite GOP outlawed it years back under the Non-Acta/Sexta law.